nx-lr/protea/README.md

 ## The Language

-JavaScript is the world's most popular programming language, by force.
-It's in every device with a browser, running on backends and now on mobile and IoT.
-It's constantly growing and evolving, being used for all kinds of things, and we're so used to pushing it to its limits.
-But many people hate on JavaScript for its "fundamentally flawed" design, and the ecosystem that surrounds it.
-Bloated projects with hundreds of thousands of dependencies, type coercion and more.
+JavaScript is the world's most popular programming language, but many people still hate it for its weird runtime behavior or ecosystem that we still have to deal with today.
+Bloated projects with hundreds of dependencies, unwanted type coercion and more.

 Many new languages, frameworks and transpilers have been introduced to try and solve some of the more fundamental problems of JavaScript but they too introduce some complexity, some in terms of the generated code, and some in terms of dependencies and toolchains which need to be installed in order for the application to function.